 You deserve fair compensation that accounts for the full range of what you’ve lost.
 But that will require building a comprehensive personal injury claim with substantial evidence supporting the financial, physical, emotional, and psychological damages you’ve suffered.
 The insurance company won’t do it for you, and you deserve to spend your time and energy on healing and family—not legal battles.

 If you have sustained an amputation because of someone else’s carelessness, you need the experienced attorneys at Roberts & Roberts on your side.
 Contact us now at (903) 251-2873.

 Nationally Recognized, Locally Trusted Catastrophic Injury Experts

-For more than a quarter century, the Texas amputation injury lawyers at Roberts & Roberts have been helping people in Texas and across the country in lawsuits over amputated limbs caused by other people’s negligence.
+For more than a quarter century, the Texas amputation injury lawyers at Roberts & Roberts have been helping people in Texas and across the country with their personal injury cases.
 Roberts & Roberts has earned a national reputation for representing clients in catastrophic injury matters, including amputations.

 What We Do For You